DFE-Digital/register-trainee-teachers/docs/adr/0009-enable-sidekiq-worker-on-productiondata.md

 ## Decision

-We scaled the Sidekiq worker to 1 replica for `productiondata` so as for the jobs to be functional
+We scaled the Sidekiq worker to 1 replica for `productiondata` so that the jobs will function.

 ## Consequences